Mishut-17/Particle_Filter_using_CUDA/README.md

-#BOX BLUR

 🚀 CUDA Particle Filter – GPU Capstone Project
 📌 Overview

 This project implements a CUDA-accelerated Particle Filter for real-time state estimation and tracking.
-The goal is to demonstrate how GPU parallelism can drastically speed up computationally expensive algorithms by processing thousands of particles simultaneously.
+The objective is to demonstrate how GPU parallelism significantly improves performance by processing thousands of particles simultaneously.

-All major stages of the particle filter are executed on the GPU:
+All major stages of the particle filter run on the GPU:

 Initialization